History of Littleton Industrial Park

 For years, Littleton vied with Berlin for the highest unemployment rate in the state.
-The shoe business is cyclical in nature, and we would experience high levels of employment and then high levels of unemployment.
+The shoe business is cyclical in nature, and the area would experience high levels of employment and then high levels of unemployment.
 In the 1970’s, facing stiff foreign competition in the field, two major employers in the Littleton area, with a combined 700 jobs, closed their doors.
-After the initial shock, many of us went to work to attempt to replace those lost jobs in an orderly fashion, with industries with less cyclical swings and more diversification.
+After the initial shock, many local leaders went to work to attempt to replace those lost jobs in an orderly fashion, with industries with less cyclical swings and more diversification.

 Paul Gilderson, former Director of the New Hampshire Department of Resources and Economic Development, would send us prospects, and we would show them a piece of land owned by a local farmer.
 Unfortunately, we couldn’t tell them a firm price, discuss infrastructure such as roads, water or sewer, because the LIDC didn’t yet own any land appropriate for industrial development.
 In 1972, Gilderson told us that until we could make some firm offers of land and support infrastructure to businesses, he wouldn’t refer any more prospects to us.